technicat/learngodot/chapter3/README.md

 ## Script the Camera

 But really, we want the Camera to look directly at the cube.
 Let's take this opportunity to script the Camera.
+Right-click/control-click on the Camera and select Attach Script.

 <img src="images/cameraattachscriptmenu.png" height="300">

 <img src="images/cameraattachscriptdialog.png" height="300">